James Reese

 Handel Messiah: Comfort Ye My People, Ev'ry Valley

-James has recorded on the ECM, Harmonia mundi, Innova, and Albany labels; He appears as a soloist on several discs released on the Hyperion Label, including as the Evangelist in Heinrich Schütz’s Christmas Oratorio on Historia der Geburt Christi 'The Christmas story', SWV435, released in 2019.
-Of that performance, The Academy of Sacred Drama wrote, “Mr. Reese…impressed with his agile voice and penetrating timbre.”
-In 2023, he won a GRAMMY award as a soloist singing the music of Edie Hill on the record Born, released by The Crossing.
+As a recording artist, James won a GRAMMY award as a soloist singing the music of Edie Hill on the record Born, released by The Crossing.
+James has recorded on a number of labels, including ECM and Harmonia Mundi.
+He appears as a soloist on several discs released on the Hyperion Label, including singing the Evangelist in Heinrich Schütz’s Christmas Oratorio on Historia der Geburt Christi 'The Christmas story', SWV435, released in 2019.
+Of that performance, The Academy of Sacred Drama wrote, “A series of scenes was connected by a single narrator, the Evangelist; the bulk of the singing lay with Mr. Reese, who impressed with his agile voice and penetrating timbre.”

 • e evening’s stellar attraction was guest tenor James Reese.
 The owner of one of the clearest, most effortless, eloquent and high-ranging voices I’ve ever heard – Reese delivered interpretations of torturously difficult yet beguilingly beautiful music, projecting his singing above the instrumental accompaniment yet never divorcing his voice from it. " – Chestnut Hill Local